Treating Well Water

 You may also want to have your well sanitized with chlorine or do it yourself.

 Be sure to disinfect your well with a 100 ppm bleach solution (1 cup household bleach in 31.2 gallons of water) any time the system is opened for maintenance or repair.
-Different levels of chlorine and chlorine pellets or powder can be used depending on the depth.
-A high-level chlorine test kit is recommended when shocking a well with chlorine, to avoid adding too much chlorine (hard on pumps and other well parts) or too little chlorine.
+Depending on the depth, different chlorine and chlorine pellets or powder levels can be used.
+When shocking a well with chlorine, a high-level chlorine test kit is recommended to avoid adding too much (hard on pumps and other well parts) or too little.

 Also read: